ncatlab/nlab-content/pages/1/5/6/0/10651/content.md

 The Beilinson regulator with values in [[Deligne cohomology]] is due to

-* {#Bloch78} [[Spencer Bloch]], _Applications of the dilogarithm function in algebraic Ktheory and algebraic geometry_, in: Proc. of the International Symp. on Alg.
+* {#Bloch78} [[Spencer Bloch]], _Applications of the dilogarithm function in algebraic K-theory and algebraic geometry_, in: Proc. of the International Symp. on Alg.
 Geometry, Kinokuniya, Tokyo, 1978

 * {#Bloch81} [[Spencer Bloch]], _The dilogarithm and extensions of Lie algebras_, Algebraic K-Theory Evanston 1980, Lecture Notes in Mathematics Volume 854, 1981, pp 1-23